 “Don’t speak to me as though I’m addled,” I snapped.
 Then I sighed and pressed my palms to my eyes.
 “I’m sorry.”

 “There’s no need to apologize,” he said.
 “Come now, dip your head back so I can wash your hair.”

 “The blood is really gone?”
-I asked in a small voice.
+I asked, hating how small my voice sounded.